BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 ## 1. Dataset title

 The heading should briefly describe the dataset.
-If any extra text is used - organization name, date, etc. - it should be placed at the end of dataset name, e.g. **dataset-title | organization name | date-produced**.
+If any extra text is used - organisation name, date, etc. - it should be placed at the end of dataset name, e.g. **dataset-title | organisation name | date-produced**.

 ## 2. Dataset description